-It began in a chance conversation between a Protestant minister from Guelph and a Jesuit priest from1983.
+The Week of Guided Prayer began in a chance conversation between a Protestant minister from Guelph and a Jesuit priest from1983.

-It's now a 30-year-plus tradition of sacred stories.
+It's now a 30+ year tradition of sacred stories.
 The Ecumenical Week of Guided Prayer is provided by volunteer Prayer Guides, both lay and clergy.
 These volunteers come from a wide range of Christian denominations: this ecumenical nature of the gathering provides a unique experience rarely found in our Christian life.

 The Week of Guided Prayer volunteers form a Guild, and periodically offer retreats for Advent and Lent.
 Guild members may also run groups focused on spiritual growth and prayer.
 Many volunteer guides are also certified spiritual directors who offer Spiritual Direction services.
 A list of certified Spiritual Directors can be found at Spiritual Directors International and Spiritual Directors of Ontario